-61 2022-2026 national strategy for the development of rehabilitation services in Georgia,

-62 nterview with a field specialist, 16.08.2022 specialists (8 graduates) is associated with the 3-year program of Tempus, which contributed to the training of the first trainers in the country and the introduction of academic training.
+Occupational therapy is the most deficient among rehabilitation specialties in Georgia.
+According to international standards, in accordance with the population density, Georgia has 3150 occupational therapists, while by 2020, only 25 certified occupational therapists were registered in the country.61 Today, their number is up to 40, and in 10 years it is expected to increase to 200.62 The first cohort of specialists (8 graduates) is associated with the 3-year program of Tempus, which contributed to the training of the first trainers in the country and the introduction of academic training.